 For exploratory objective 4, multivariable cox regression model will be used to analyze the association between antibiotic exposure and events, with adjustment for confounders.
 Antibiotics exposure is a time varying predictor.
 Follow-up is censored at drop-out from the study, death or end of study period, whichever occurs first.

-For exploratory objective 5,
+For exploratory objective 5, permutational analysis of variance (phyloseq() package in R) is used to examine which antibiotics use metric (one time point vs. cumulative exposure) is associated with asthma at age 5 and age 3.
+Either a structural equation model will then be used to test the mediating effect of microbiome (first two axis of a PCA) on the association between antibiotics use on asthma.
+Alternatively we will use a multivariable cox regression model to analyze the association between antibiotic exposure and events including a microbial signature metric (either alpha diversity at 3 and 12 months, or 1st PCA axis at 3 and 12 months)

 5.2 MISSING DATA